Skip to content

 start_container(cfg, container, *, name=None, volumes=None, workdir=None) classmethod

-Start a Docker container, stop it when done, record it in a Config object.
+Start a Docker container, stop it when done.

 Source code in src/run_isolated/rdocker.py